cyborg-hosting/vtf2png/README.md

         tty: true
         restart: 'always'

-## To do:
+## To do

 - Mipmap process for 'some' spray image.